holgertkey/ccaps/README.md

 ```
 Shows a menu with all available options and current system status.

+**Available commands in interactive mode:**
+- `run` - Run in foreground mode (all layouts)
+- `run -de` - Run with specific layouts (e.g., English ↔ German)
+- `start` - Start in background with all layouts and add to auto-startup
+- `start -de` - Start in background with specific layouts and auto-startup
+- `stop` - Stop background process and remove from startup
+- `exit` - Stop background process only
+- `status` - Show current status and available language codes
+- `help` - Show detailed help
+- `menu` - Show menu again
+- `quit` or `q` - Exit interactive menu

 ### 2. Switch Between English and German
 ```bash
 ccaps -run -de